Menu

 • Financial need

-When looking for awards, try to be as specific to your wants and needs as possible.
-For instance, some databases let you search for awards by race, sexual orientation, and disability.
+When searching for awards, try to hone in on ones that match your personal needs and aspirations.
+For instance, some databases enable you to search for awards by race, sexual orientation, and disability.

-Try a few different searches to make sure you’re covering many different bases.
-The more grants and scholarships you get, the less you may rely on other forms of money to pay for school, like student loans.
+Test a few different search strategies to ensure you’re casting a wide net.
+The more grants and scholarships you accumulate, the less you may need to rely on other forms of money to pay for university, like student loans.

 Cover Funding Gaps with Student Loans